 - Targeted staffing and funds toward the five areas of focus identified as important by the Board of Commissioners:

 - Programs, funding and services, while providing excellent customer service

 - More than $7 million in funding toward new debt service for construction of Mount Pleasant Middle, Kannapolis Middle and Royal Oaks Elementary schools

-The spending levels proposed for FY 2013, as well as those in the remaining years in the Five-Year Financial Plan, are prudent and generally meet the needs of the County and the school system while maintaining adequate general fund reserves.
+The budget adopted for FY 2017, as well as those in the remaining years in the Five-Year Financial Plan, are prudent and generally meet the needs of the County and the school system while maintaining adequate General Fund reserves.
 It is important to note, however, that revenue projections in these plans assume continuing improvement in the economy.
 In the absence of such improvement, considerable adjustments will be required.